Limitations and FAQs

 Why is this package not an official pfSense package?

 I'd love for it to be an official package!
 A few years back, Netgate opened a friendly dialogue about the possibility of making this package official.
 There was some back and forth about the direction of the package and pfSense itself.
-Since then, I have been working on addressing most of the items that were brought up during the discussions but it seems interest has waned on Netgate's side.
-I am still open to the idea of making this an official package and would still love to work with Netgate to make that happen.
+Since then, I have been working on addressing most of the items that were brought up during the discussions but it seems it is no longer in Netgate's interest to make this package official.
+I am still open to the idea of making this package official, but sadly with the announcement of pfSense Plus's multi-instance management it seems highly unlikely that this package will ever be made official.

 Why are the v1 and v2 APIs separate packages?